 The Cost of Bad Data (+ How to Fix It)

 You are right!
 Information collected from the prospects isn’t usually wrong when you are contacting them initially.
-But over time, people change jobs, email addresses, profiles, etc.
+But over time, people change jobs, email addresses, profiles, etc. This happens more often than we think it does.
+According to a few studies and surveys conducted by Hubspot and Kissmetrics,

 What is the cost of bad data?
 My campaigns are giving brilliant results.
 Why do I worry?